Before you can install Red Hat OpenShift Service Mesh, review the installation activities, ensure that you meet the prerequisites:

 The deployment must be contained to a single OpenShift Container Platform cluster that is not federated.

-This release of Red Hat OpenShift Service Mesh is only available on OpenShift Container Platform x86_64.
+This release of Red Hat OpenShift Service Mesh is only available on OpenShift Container Platform x86_64, IBM Z, and IBM Power Systems.

 This release only supports configurations where all Service Mesh components are contained in the OpenShift cluster in which it operates.
 It does not support management of microservices that reside outside of the cluster, or in a multi-cluster scenario.